 You must restart an instance after its password is reset, which may disrupt services.
 Exercise caution when performing this action.

 The instance must be in a stable status, such as Stopped and Running.
-For more information, see ECS instance life cycle.
+For more information, see #unique_149.

 To reset a password for one or multiple ECS instances, follow these steps: